Sylvio dos Santos

 Sylvio Kelly dos Santos (15 July 1935 – 4 November 2016) was a Brazilian sportsman.
 He competed in two Olympics.
 He represented Brazil in swimming at the 1952 and 1956 Olympics and in water polo at the 1959 Pan American Games.

-He was brother of Márvio dos Santos, who participated at three Summer Olympics in Water Polo.
+He was brother of Márvio dos Santos, who competed at three Summer Olympics in water polo.

 At the 1952 Summer Olympics in Helsinki, he swam the 1500-metre and the 4×200-metre freestyle, not reaching the final.

 At the 1956 Summer Olympics in Melbourne, he swam the 400-metre freestyle, not reaching the final.

-At the 1959 Pan American Games in Chicago, he won the bronze medal in the Water Polo.
+At the 1959 Pan American Games in Chicago, he won the bronze medal in water polo.

 He broke the Brazilian record in the 1500-metre freestyle, in Helsinki at the 1952 Summer Olympics.